abarrak/linux-sysops-handbook/README.md

 Use `lscpu` to see the system's CPU in use and other details.

-The logs of the system events and processes traces are usually kept in `/var/log` directory.
-There are two categories of persistent logs (`rsyslogs`) and temporary logs (`journald`) that are wiped across boots.
-Logs include syslog protocol messages, events, security incidents, mailing logs, jobs logs, and other program logs.
+The system events and processes traces are usually kept in as logs in `/var/log` directory.
+There are two categories of logs: 1. essential system logs via `journald`, that are wiped across boots by default (can be configured to persist).
+2. `rsyslog` logs that persist by default and organized inside `/var/log/` folder.
+Mainly, the logging mechanism in Linux follows the standard `syslog` protocol for the system's messages, events, security incidents, mailing, and jobs logs, while other programs may or may not follow `syslog` format identically.

 As explored in section (3), use `cat`, `head`, `tail` commands to interactively see or follow the logs.